emmacodeswell/sound-board/README.md

 # Custom Meme Soundboard
-Ever wanted to make your own meme soundboard?
-Look no further.
-This project was made using only the finest meme sounds available on the internet. ( ͡° ͜ʖ ͡°) Enjoy.
+My personal collection of the finest meme sounds available on the internet. ( ͡° ͜ʖ ͡°) Enjoy.

 - Fonts are from Google Fonts
-- SVGs are from DEVICON
 - This project uses Firebase integration

 # This Project Was Made Using React + Vite